congomongo/congomongo/readme.markdown

 Coercions
 ---------

-  The MongoDB java api will serialize any collections that implement java.util.Map or java.util.List.
-That covers most of Clojure already, for convenience Congo coerces all keywords to strings on insert, and coerces map keys back to keywords on fetch (unless you're fetching json).
+  The mongodb-java-driver will serialize any collections that implement java.util.Map or java.util.List.
+That covers most of clojure already, for convenience congomongo coerces all keywords to strings on insert, and coerces map keys back to keywords on fetch (unless you're fetching json).